mvcds/my-library/domain-driven-design/concepts/domain-objects/Repository.md

 - [[Abstraction]]: due to [[polimorphism]], some objects can be dealt by the same repo
 - [[Low-Coupling|Decoupling]]: [[Client|Clients]] doesn't need to know about the internal details, so we can change them at will
 - Uncommitted: tho it's tempting to do it, the client is the one who knows about their [[context]], so they should be responsible for committing

 ---

-[[7 - Architectural Frameworks]] deeply influence how repos are implemented
+[[Architectural Framework|Architectural Frameworks]] deeply influence how repos are implemented